Joanna Shields, Baroness Shields: Government work

 In October 2012 Shields was named the UK's Ambassador for Digital Industries.
 She was Chair and CEO of Tech City from January 2013 to May 2015.
 She helped create Future Fifty, a programme which was launched by the Chancellor George Osborne in April 2013.

 Shields was appointed OBE in the 2014 New Year Honours List for "services to digital industries and voluntary service to young people".
 After being nominated as a working peeress in August 2014, Shields was elevated to the peerage on 16 September 2014 taking the title Baroness Shields, of Maida Vale in the City of Westminster.

 In May 2015, Shields was appointed Minister for Internet Safety and Security by Prime Minister David Cameron, serving as Parliamentary Under-Secretary of State at the Department for Culture, Media and Sport.
 She was reappointed to the same ministerial position by Prime Minister Theresa May in July 2016, continuing her work at the Home Office until June 2017.

 In December 2016, Shields was appointed as the Prime Minister's Special Representative on Internet Crime and Harms, focusing on tackling online child sexual abuse, exploitation, and extremist content.
 She served in this role until February 2018.

 Personal life

 She graduated as BS from Penn State University, where she was a member of Chi Omega sorority, and did her post-grad studies as MBA from George Washington University.
-Shields is married to Andy Stevenson, Sporting Director of the Aston Martin in Formula One racing team.
+Shields is married to Andy Stevenson, Sporting Director of the Aston Martin Aramco F1 Team racing team.